 Website Builder/ T-Shirt Designer

 This guy was the ultimate side hustler.
-He made more money with his side hustles then he did working for a company as a private investigator (and he was a pretty decent private investigator).
+He made more money with his side hustles than he did working for a company as a private investigator (and he was a pretty decent private investigator).

 He built websites for small companies who didn’t have a website to represent their business.
 Sometimes he did it for money and other times he did it as a trade.
 One time in particular he built a website for a guy who sold custom knives and received some pretty cool custom knives as payment.